top of page

 "The blind man who governs his steps by feeling, in defect of eyes, receives advertisement of things through a staff." — Digby (1622)

-With the mass of those who are blind, there is little choice; they must either walk alone or sit still; and as health of body, tranquility and vigor of mind, and the attainment of the means of subsistence largely depend upon the power of moving at will ...
-One of the greatest aids to him who would walk by himself is a stick ; this should be light and not elastic, in order that correct impressions may be transmitted from the objects with which it comes in contact…” (Levy, 1872, p.
-69).
+With the mass of those who are blind, there is little choice; they must either walk alone or sit still; and...
+One of the greatest aids to him who would walk by himself is a stick; this should be light and not elastic, in order that correct impressions may be transmitted from the objects with which it comes in contact…” (Levy, 1872).

-Parents have always had great difficulty teaching their infants born with MVI/B to walk.
+Parents have always had great difficulty teaching their infants born with a MVI/B to walk.
 Many have invested time and energy trying to follow the developmental sequence first described in 1797 by two scholars who were blind themselves.
-The instructional sequence still in place today in early intervention for learners with a visual impairment states: First, 1) teach the child to WALK, after they are walking, then 2) teach the child to ORIENT, and once they are moving about well; THEN, FINALLY you can 3) teach the child to use a tool for SAFETY.

 In the 21st century, research has documented a consistent 30 percent of learners with a visual impairment who are not able to develop within that recommended sequence.
 Their visual function is more aptly described as MVI/B.

-Researchers have observed that blind toddlers don't walk unless holding a hand (Ambrose-Zaken, 2023, 2022).
+Researchers have observed that blind toddlers do not walk unless holding a hand (Ambrose-Zaken, 2023, 2022).
 The opposite of this observation is also true.
 Blind babies can and do walk when they hold a hand, touch a wall, a table, a couch…, anything will do in a pinch.

-When you understand how smart this behavior is, then you can understand why a white cane solution, like a Belt Cane, works so well in achieving walking and daily physical activity goals.
-Belt Canes provide these infants with more points of contact and safety.
+When you understand how smart this behavior is, then you can understand why the Belt Cane works so well in achieving walking and daily physical activity goals in children under age five.
+Belt Canes provide these infants with a rectangle's worth of contact and safety.
 (Ambrose-Zaken, 2023, Penrod, Burgin, Ambrose-Zaken, 2024).

-This is the first in a series of articles that takes the reader on a journey back in time to the origin story of the developmental sequence still in use today.
-First published in 1797, parents of infants with MVI/B have followed it faithfully, with limited success, for the past 220 years.
+This is the first in a series of articles that takes the reader on a journey back in time to the origin story of the early intervention for children with a MVI/B; specifically as it relates to messages surrounding safe mobility and orientation (SM&O).
+These blogs document the common outcome across the ages that parents of infants with a MVI/B have had limited success in achieving age appropriate walking in their children with a MVI/B, for the past 220 years.

-The history of early intervention for infants with MVI/B is important to understand.
-This series will make the case that it is the lack of proper safety caused by blindness that creates the deficits parents and professionals struggle with daily.
-The good news, there is a way to improve their safety.
+The history of early intervention SM&O for infants with a MVI/B is important to understand.
+This series will make the case that it is the lack of proper safety caused by a MVI/B that creates the walking deficits parents and professionals struggle with daily.

 18th Century